 Good Faith Credits are issued in instances wherein a processing account has been approved and billed, then subsequently closed by processor due to risk or other potential issues.
 When the processing provider fails/refuses to issue a refund, we will entertain reimbursement in Good Faith.

 III.
 Issuance of Complaints

 If a merchant communicates displeasure or challenges the refund decision or process, they can submit an appeal via normal support channels.
 If the merchant communicates legal action, or engaging with consumer protection bureaus, all subsequent communications should be managed by the head of operations, or be escalated further depending on the size/value of the account.
 Enterprise-level merchant complaints, for example, should be managed by the Compliance Officer.

 IV.
 Appealing Refund Decisions

 All refund claim requests should be processed within 30 days of the approval of that request.
-In the event that a merchant wishes to dispute the decision of a refund request, he or she should contact the branch of customer service overseeing merchant refund appeals by emailing Roark Holdings, LTD. This refund policy, and the availability of complaints and appeals processes, does not remove the right to take further action under consumer protection laws within the country of the merchants’ operating location; Roark Holdings, LTD’s dispute resolution processes also does not circumscribe the merchant's’ right to pursue other legal remedies.
+In the event that a merchant wishes to dispute the decision of a refund request, he or she should contact the branch of customer service overseeing merchant refund appeals by emailing Pinwheel.
+This refund policy, and the availability of complaints and appeals processes, does not remove the right to take further action under consumer protection laws within the country of the merchants’ operating location; Pinwheel’s dispute resolution processes also does not circumscribe the merchant's’ right to pursue other legal remedies.